barumau/pandunia/english/kia_i_dap.md

 - The vocabulary of Pandunia is evenly global.
 It consists of Western (Greco-Latin) words, Perso-Arabic words, Chinese words and Indian words.
 Many other auxiliary languages use only or mostly Western words, which is not ideal for the world language in our opinion.
 - Internationality is the main criterion for selecting words to Pandunia.
 All the words of Pandunia are known by many nations in some part of the world.
 - The grammar of Pandunia is concise but very flexible.
 Pandunia has only a few grammatical structures, which are re-used over and over again.
 - Pandunia is a truly neutral language.
-It's not meant to imitate any languages, whereas for example Esperanto, Ido and Interlingua are intentionally close to the European languages.
+It's not meant to imitate any languages, whereas for example Esperanto, Ido and Interlingua are intentionally similar to the European languages.

-#### Did Esperanto and its kind influence Pandunia?
+#### Did Esperanto contribute to the birth of Pandunia?

-Yes, with a limited effect.

-Esperanto has an ingenious system for marking parts of speech (PoS) with vowel endings.
-In Esperanto nouns end in -o, adjectives end in -a, verbs in -i and adverbs in -e.
-(These are the dictionary forms.
-Some of them are inflected in actual use.)
-Similar PoS marking systems are used in the offshoots of Esperanto.
-Most notable offshoots are Ido and Novial.
-In Novial the endings are different: nouns end in -e or -um, adjectives in -i, verbs in -a and adverbs in -men.
-Almost all words were marked with the part of speech markers in Esperanto and its kind.

-Pandunia is different.
-It has part of speech markers for the noun, the verb and the adjective, but they are not always required.
-For example, when the root word is an adjective, it doesn't need the adjectival ending.
-Moreover, the endings are never inflected in Pandunia.
-So Pandunia is, in its core, a completely different type of language.
+At first Esperanto was an important source of inspiration.
+However the influence of Esperanto to the final language is insignificant.
+Pandunia has very different structure and vocabulary compared to Esperanto.

 #### Are the makers of Pandunia aware of the history of the IAL movement?